 This is a global setting for whether or not you want to allow your articles to accept comments.
-Effectively turns of all comment-related functionality within the website and administration panels.
+Effectively turns of all comment-related functionality within the website and panels.

-The root-relative URI (without opening or closing slashes) of the directory (folder) that holds images uploaded through the Images administration panel.
+The root-relative URI (without opening or closing slashes) of the directory (folder) that holds images uploaded through the Images panel.
 By default this is

 images, and you only need to change this if you have renamed and/or moved this directory.

 File directory path

-The full path (file path, not URI) to the directory (folder) for files uploaded via the Files administration panel.
+The full path (file path, not URI) to the directory (folder) for files uploaded via the Files panel.
 By default it is named

 files and is in the root directory of the website.
 As with the Image directory, you only need to change this if you have renamed and/or moved this directory.

 Maximum file size of uploads (in bytes)

-Maximum size for file uploads via the Files administration panel.
+Maximum size for file uploads via the Files panel.
 Note that this value is also limited by the configuration of PHP on your web server; if Textpattern detects that your PHP configuration only allows smaller downloads it will automatically correct this value downwards.
 If you want to allow larger file uploads via upload from the browser you have to talk with your host (the relevant values in

 Image uploads are not restricted by this value.
 The maximum allowed size for images is always ~1MB (unless restricted by PHP as explained above).